Shimano Stradic FL vs Shimano Vanford for Ultralight Fishing

 |Model/Size||MONO LINE CAPACITY (lb/YD)||WEIGHT (OZ)||BEARINGS||GEAR RATIO||MAX DRAG (LB)|

-The Vanford is impressively light, much lighter than the already lightweight Stradic, but carbon simply feels less premium than metal.
-It kinda feels like plastic.
-It also feels less rigid and not quite as solid when the reels are under pressure.
+The Vanford is impressively light, much lighter than the already lightweight Stradis.
+It almost feels like a toy.
+While it is certainly rigid, it is not quite as solid in the hand.

 In my opinion, the biggest difference between the Vanford and the Stradic is in their frame material.
-Marketing names aside, the Stradic frame is made out of Aluminium while the frame for the Vanford is made out of carbon fibre.
+Marketing names aside, the Stradic frame is made out of Aluminium while the frame for the Vanford is made out of carbon.

-Aluminium is stronger, more rigid and generally more durable, while carbon fibre is lighter and does not corrode.
+Aluminum is stronger and generally more durable, while carbon fiber is lighter, extremely rigid, and does not corrode.

 The design of the spools between the Vanford and Stradic is nearly identical.
 They both fit on the other reel and they both use the same click mechanism.